ecsdeployer/ecsdeployer/www/docs/templating.md

 `.ImageTag`     | the value you provided to `--tag` `.Tag`          | alias for `.ImageTag`
-`.Image`        | the value you provided to `--image` (a container image URI) `.ClusterName`  | the name of the ECS Cluster the app will be deployed on `.Stage`        | the stage name for the application (i.e. "production", "staging", etc).
+`.Image`        | the value you provided to `--image` (a container image URI) `.Cluster`      | the name of the ECS Cluster the app will be deployed on `.Stage`        | the stage name for the application (i.e. "production", "staging", etc).
 You can specify this with `stage: VALUE` in the config file.<br><br>**IMPORTANT:** Specifying a `stage` in your file _WILL_ modify the naming conventions for your application.
 If you have already deployed, do not add this.<br>See [Naming](config/naming.md#fields) to see how this will change the names of resources.
 `AwsAccountId`  | numeric AWS Account number (note the lack of `.` at the start) `AwsRegion`     | current AWS region (note the lack of `.` at the start)